Special Note for International Users:

 Who is NameJet?

 NameJet is an aftermarket domain name company that specializes in public auctions and exclusive expired inventory.
-They are a joint venture between eNom, Inc., a subsidiary of Rightside, and Network Solutions, LLC, a subsidiary Web.com.
-NameJet has been in the domain name industry since 2007.
+Web.com has recently taken a 100% stake in NameJet, a domain name industry leader since 2007.

 Will this change how I order names on SnapNames?